grisu48/orion/README.md

     ./orion -config orion.conf

+`orion` can also be configured via [environmental variables](variables.md), which should be particularly useful for containerized applications.

 ### Create self-signed certificates

 To create self-signed certificates for quick testing, you can use the following recipe